 YUMI Multiboot Bootable USB Flash Drive Creation

-YUMI works much like Universal USB Installer, except it can be used to add more than one distribution to run Live from your Thumb Drive.
-USB Bootable Distributions can also be uninstalled using the same tool!
+The tool works much like Universal USB Installer, except it can be used to run more than one distribution from your Thumb Drive.
+Distributions can also be uninstalled using the same tool!

-Running YUMI from LINUX: WINE has previously worked for running YUMI from a Linux OS, with the exception of Fat32 Formatting the USB drive.
+Running YUMI from LINUX: WINE had previously worked for running YUMI from a Linux OS, with the exception of Formatting the USB drive.
 See How To

-IMPORTANT NOTES: Your USB drive must be Fat16/Fat32/NTFS formatted, otherwise Syslinux will fail and your drive will NOT Boot.
-NTFS may not work with every distribution but is required for storing files over 4GB.
-YUMI UEFI must use Fat32 format.
+IMPORTANT NOTES: Your USB drive must be Fat32/NTFS formatted, otherwise Syslinux will fail and as a result, your drive will NOT Boot.
+For Legacy YUMI, NTFS may not work with every distribution but is required for storing files over 4GB.
+YUMI UEFI currently must use Fat32 format.

-YUMI can be used to format your select USB drive, but be aware that all partitions on the selected drive will also be deleted.
+YUMI can be used to format your select USB drive, but be aware that all partitions on the select disk will also be deleted.
 Ensure that you have made a backup of any information you want to keep before using YUMI on any drive.